cduverne/koha-docker/kohadev/README.md

 ## Kohadev README

-This Docker image is a complete Koha development install setup from git source.
+This Docker Vagrant image is a complete Koha development install setup from git source.

 It is very simple to setup and ready for use.